Tds1234/Tds/README.md

 ------------------------------------------------
 ### `Zoom()`
 ##### Description
-This method zooming in/out of object.
+This method zooming in/out of 3DModel.
 ##### Required parameters
 | parameters  | Type  | Description                                      |
 |-------------|-------|--------------------------------------------------|